BenchFlux/benchflux-datasets/SpatialEddy/README.md

 `cd 'path/to/your/folder'`

-Download the entire data bucket...
+Download the entire dataset (not recommended)...

 `gsutil -m cp -r gs://data-benchflux .`

-or download at the site level - Treehaven for example.
+or download at the site level: Treehaven for example.

 `gsutil -m cp -r \
   "gs://data-benchflux/TREE" \
   .`

-**warning** each site has an uncompressed size of ~8-10GB and a total dataset size of ~35.5GB, so this download will take some time to download.
+**warning** each site has an uncompressed size of ~8-10GB and a total dataset size of ~35.5GB.
-Because of this, we highly recommend downloading data at the **site level** rather than the entire dateset.
+Because of this, we highly recommend downloading data at the **site level** (see above section), or **manually** (see below section), rather than the entire dateset.

-You can also visit the cloud storage GUI at https://console.cloud.google.com/storage/browser/data-benchflux to download segments of the dataset manually.
+You can also visit the cloud storage GUI at https://console.cloud.google.com/storage/browser/data-benchflux to download user-selected chunks of the dataset manually.
+Simply select the geotiff(s) that you wish to download, and follow the instructions after pressing the "download" button.

 ## Getting Started